 The construction of the clubhouse also led to an important move in the development of paddling in the black community, with Robert Lembethe being employed as a caretaker.
 He took to canoeing in a big way and began coaching whilst at the club.

-After three years at NCC, he moved on and took his love for the sport to the Valley of a Thousand Hills, through which the Dusi Canoe Marathon passes, unearthing many talented paddlers and helping to make canoeing a sport for all the people of South Africa.
+After three years at the club, he moved on and took his love for the sport to the Valley of a Thousand Hills, through which the Dusi Canoe Marathon passes, unearthing many talented paddlers and helping to make canoeing a sport for all the people of South Africa.

 “Complying with new government regulations places huge responsibility on event organisers.
 In order to meet the continued demands and still be able to present events of the highest standards requires an efficient and highly competent administrative team.
 We now have the facilities to accommodate that team, and to provide excellent facilities for meeting the expectations of all parties.”

-To find out more about hiring the NCC clubhouse please click here.
+To find out more about hiring the clubhouse please click here.